Cintas Corporation (CTAS) CEO Scott Farmer on Q2 2021 Results - Earnings Call Transcript

 Scott Farmer

 Yes.
 Our new business numbers continue to perform very well.
-They -- we still believe that the value proposition that we have is important in this current environment and so we're continuing to attract new customers.
+They -- we still believe that the value proposition that we have is important in this current environment, and so we're continuing to attract new customers.
 We have seen -- we haven't seen a change in lost business rates at this point.
 We have seen because of government restrictions, some customers going back on a fold, meaning they're temporarily closing the business until the restrictions are lifted.
-And that would be the change that we've seen since about mid November in the economy.
+And that would be the change that we've seen since about mid-November in the economy.
 Those restrictions are various states and cities, it's California, it's Illinois, it's New York, other states, Washington, Oregon, and even up in Toronto.
-So these are the places that we see those type of restrictions that are impacting our customers.
-But from a lost business standpoint, we haven't seen a real change in lost business rates.
+So, these are the places that we see those type of restrictions that are impacting our customers, but from a lost business standpoint, we haven't seen a real change in lost business rates.

 George Tong